-- This pie actually stores quite well and can be made ahead of time.
-Simply bake the pie as directed and allow it to cool completely before wrapping it in saran wrap or storing in an airtight container.
+- This pie stores quite well and can be made ahead of time, freeing up the oven which is crucial for holiday meals.
+Simply bake the pie as directed and allow it to cool completely before wrapping it in plastic wrap or storing in an airtight container.
 It will keep for 3 - 5 days out on the counter.

 - Let the pie cool before slicing it.
 Because the filling has some serious fudgy factor, it needs to cool down in order to set.
 I recommend letting it cool for at least an hour before cutting it.